rahul02-dat/Automated-Fault-Detection-for-Distributed-Training/README.md

-# Multi-Process Validation Harness for Distributed Training
+# Automated Fault Detection for Distributed Checkpointing

 ## 1. About the Project